truffls/sign-in-with-apple-using-django/iOS.md

 ### B) Manual Signing

+#### Add Sign In With Apple to the app ID

 7. Go to the Developer Portal and select _Identifiers_.
 8. Select your app your want to add Sign In with Apple to.
 9. Scroll down to Sign In with Apple and tick the checkbox.
 10. Click Save

 By default this app ID is enabled to be the primary app ID.
 Optionally: If you're using multiple apps or web authentication you might want to assign them to this app ID as a group.

+#### Re-generate provision profiles

-By changing the app ID, the provisioning profiles associated with this it become invalid and we need to generate them again.
+Changing the app ID invalidates the provisioning profiles associated with it, so we need to generate them again.

 11. Go to _Profiles_.
 12. Click on each profile associated with this app ID and just save it again.